r-ali-ashik/JAXRS-Auth-Hibernate/readme.md

 - Server will return a JWT token in Authorization header

-- Now hit the http://localhost:8080/api/echo/jwt and add the JWT token with Authorization header
+- Now hit the GET http://localhost:8080/api/echo/jwt and add the JWT token with Authorization header

 - Server will return corresponding response.